 Setting up Secure Socket Layer (SSL) security

 Each website that handles personal data should have SSL security to encrypt traffic and secure customer information.
-This is especially important when customers check out and purchase items directly from the site.
+This is especially important if customers check out and purchase items directly from the site.

 - Purchase an SSL certificate and install it on your website.